The top 25 day trips from Toronto

 Day trips from Toronto are all about packing in as much fun as possible without spending too much time in the car.
 The best one-day sojourns require less than two hours driving time each way, which still leaves an astounding number of options for those looking to escape the city.

 Here are my picks for the top day trips from Toronto.

 Toronto has some pretty fine spa options, but if you want to get away from the city and relax, Scandinave Spa is the ultimate day trip.
-Because there's a registration system for the baths, it never gets completely overcrowded.
+With new COVID-19 rules and a registration system for the baths, it never gets completely overcrowded.

 It's the ultimate day trip from Toronto, so much so that Niagara Falls has become completely predictable.
-Shake it up next time you go by really soaking up the kitsch at the Flying Saucer restaurant before doing the zipline or riding around on the Mario-Kart style track.
+Shake it up next time you go by really soaking up the kitsch on the new patio at the Flying Saucer restaurant before braving the zipline.
+You can also take the GO Train to get there.